Allchorne3/quantify-calculator/site/src/posts/kraken-to-wdc.md

 ---
 title: How to deposit funds into WDC Quantify
 date: 2023-07-30
-description: "This post will guide you through the process of withdrawing some or all of your WDC Quantify balance into your cryptocurrency Kraken wallet."
+description: "This post will guide you through the process of depositing funds into your WDC Quantify account."
 category: wdc
 ---